Oil price movements last week

 Key stocks and ETFs

-Lower oil prices are negative for oil producers such as Anadarko Petroleum Corporation (APC), Murphy Oil Corporation (MUR), and Hess Corp.
-(HES).
-Most of these companies are part of the Energy Select Sector SPDR ETF (XLE) and the iShares U.S. Energy ETF (IYE).
+Lower oil prices are negative for oil producers like Occidental Petroleum (OXY), Murphy Oil (MUR), and Chevron Corp.
+(CVX).
+Most of these companies are part of important ETFs such as the Energy Select Sector SPDR ETF (XLE) and the iShares U.S. Energy ETF (IYE).

-The concluding part of this series discusses the movement in Brent prices last week.
+The following part of this series discusses the WTI-Brent spread.